Nick Rimando

 Nicholas Paul Rimando (born June 17, 1979) is an American former professional soccer player who played as a goalkeeper.
 Having spent his entire career in Major League Soccer, he holds the records for career wins, clean sheets, saves, and overall appearances.
 He also played for the United States national team.

 Youth and college

-Rimando was born in Montclair, California, and attended Montclair High School.
+Rimando was born in Montclair, California of Mexican and Filipino parentage, and attended Montclair High School.
 He played two years of college soccer at UCLA.
 As a freshman in 1997, he tended goal as the Bruins won the College Cup; after his sophomore year, he signed a Project-40 contract with MLS.

 Professional career

 Miami and D.C.

 Rimando was selected 35th in the third round of the 2000 MLS SuperDraft by the Miami Fusion, and quickly took the starting position from Jeff Cassar, starting 22 games as a rookie.
 He started 25 games the following season, helping the Fusion to win the 2001 MLS Supporters' Shield.

 When the Fusion were contracted after the 2001 season, Rimando was selected third overall by D.C.
 United (his coach at Miami, Ray Hudson, was the new United boss) in the subsequent Allocation Draft.

 For DC, Rimando played in every game in 2002 and in 25 games in 2003 until he missed the end of the season with an injury.
 In 2004, with Hudson gone, he lost his starting job to Troy Perkins, but regained it for the stretch run, backstopping DC to the MLS Cup.
 In 2005, he regained his everyday starter status, but was beaten out by Perkins again in 2006, playing only two games during the whole season.